 - Incorrect reimbursement.

 - Misdirected payment.

 - Claim denial.

-- Suspension of payments in the event that provider mail is returned to ForwardHealth for lack of a current address.
+- Suspension of payments or cancellation of provider file if provider mail is returned to ForwardHealth for lack of a current

+address.

 Entering new information on a claim form or PA request is not adequate notification of change.